Group-Based Clinical Trial Participant Engagement

 ProofPilot recorded this participants attendance.
 Therefore, the grocery credit is immediately available to the participant.
 ProofPilot sends notification of the reward to the participant by push notification, SMS, or e-mail, depending on the participant’s communication preferences.

-This is standard ProofPilot promotion code functionality and can be used to link external data collection, help users download apps, and fulfill interventional products, as it is here.
+This is standard ProofPilot promotion code functionality and can be used to link external data collection, help users download apps, and fulfill interventional products.
 They don’t have to use the reward immediately.
 It’s saved in the ProofPilot wallet.
 When they are ready, they can click to redeem.

 ProofPilot automatically appends the promotion code to the